 8 | Improved customer confidence | provides increased confidence if renting or leasing the data space to external parties. |

-🟧 Observations of Designing and Installing a Tier 1 System
+🟧 Considerations When Designing and Installing a Tier 1 System

-If comparing against having the data center infrastructure running from a local office type power and cooling system, there are not that many observations, as the upgrade is positive.
+If comparing against having the data center infrastructure running from a local/ordinary office-type power and cooling system, there are not many considerations, as the upgrade is positive.

-The only items that we would see as negatives are:
+The only items that would need to be considered are:

 Ref | Type | Description |